AdobeDocs/media-analytics.pt-BR/help/sdk-implement/analytics-with-ott/track-app-states.md

 ADBMobile.analytics.trackState("State Name",{});
 ```

 The state name is reported in the "View State" variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-Em outras interfaces do Analytics, "Visualizar estado" é relatado como "Nome da página"; " Exibições de estado "é relatado como" Exibições de página ".
+In other Analytics interfaces, "View State" is reported as "Page Name"; "State Views" is reported as "Page Views".

 ## Enviar dados de contexto